CyberSecAI/KeyPhraseExtractionModel/README.md

 VertexAI is used to finetune the model.
 - Previously [Google AIStudio](https://aistudio.google.com/) was used, but it no longer supports finetuning models.
 - Various code options were tried for finetuning, but the VertexAI console was the most reliable.
-- [VertexAI](https://cloud.google.com/vertex-ai/generative-ai/docs/models/) required a specific format for the dataset.
+- [VertexAI](https://cloud.google.com/vertex-ai/generative-ai/docs/models/) requires a specific format for the dataset.

 > [!NOTE]
 > See https://cloud.google.com/ai/gemini for the difference between Google AIStudio and Google Vertex AI.